How Does Bulimia Affect Your Jaw?

 • Swallowing impairment

-Still, most of these maladies can be reversed or corrected completely with the return of a nutritious diet and the ending of purging behavior.
-The only two exceptions are tooth decay and enamel erosion, which, unfortunately, represent permanent damage and must be dealt with as quickly as possible to prevent worsening.
-[4]
+Most of these issues can be reversed or corrected completely with proper nourishment from a variety of foods and by stopping purging behavior.
+The only two exceptions are tooth decay and enamel erosion, which, unfortunately, represent permanent damage and must be addressed as quickly as possible to prevent further deterioration.4

 How to Treat Bulimia Jaw

-The oral effects of bulimia nervosa can be distressing and painful—and they are only some of the health impacts the condition can cause.
+The oral effects of bulimia nervosa can be distressing and painful, and they are only some of the health impacts the eating disorder can cause.

 In severe cases, some of these issues may require surgery in order to improve.
-Still, many of these problems will begin to self-correct once a person seeks treatment for BN.
+Still, many of these problems will begin to self-correct with proper treatment.

-Adopting healthier eating habits and reducing or eliminating purging behaviors can go far to reduce swelling and any damaging effects of stomach acid.
+Adopting a healthier relationship with food and eating, and reducing or eliminating purging behaviors, can go a long way in reducing swelling and any damaging effects of stomach acid.

 Resources